-Note: Educational psychology support is now being provided by GCC Educational Psychology Service.
+Note: Educational psychology support for statutory work is now being provided by GCC Educational Psychology Service.

-7. Annual Reviews of Statement of SEN or EHCP
+7. Annual Reviews of Statement or EHCP

-Pupils' continuing needs will be monitored through the subsequent process of the Annual Review of Statement of SEN or EHCP.
+Pupils' continuing needs will be monitored through the subsequent process of the Annual Review of Statement or EHCP.
 Where appropriate, this process will support reintegration into mainstream school with transitional support.